Katrin Schmidt

-Katrin Schmidt (born 21 June 1986) is a Swedish-German footballer who played as a midfielder for Djurgårdens IF of the Swedish Damallsvenskan.
+Katrin Schmidt (born 21 June 1986) is a footballer who played as a midfielder for Djurgårdens IF of the Swedish Damallsvenskan.
+Born in West Germany, she represented Sweden at international level.

 Club career

 Schmidt played in Germany, Canada and United States before moving to Sweden.
 She played for FC Rosengård from 2012 to 2014, winning a Damallsvenskan title in 2013 and a Super Cup in 2012.

 When Hammarby IF DFF were relegated from the Damallsvenskan in 2015, Schmidt quit the club for their newly promoted Stockholm rivals Djurgårdens IF.